The Hallmarks of Cancer: Self-sufficiency in growth signals

 Typically, cells of the body require hormones and other molecules that act as signals for them to grow and divide.
 Cancer cells, however, have the ability to grow without these external signals.
-There are multiple ways in which cancer cells can do this: by producing these signals themselves, known as autocrine signalling; by permanently activating the signalling pathways that respond to these signals; or by destroying 'off switches' that prevents excessive growth from these signals (negative feedback).
+There are multiple ways in which cancer cells can do this: by producing these signals themselves, known as autocrine signaling; by permanently activating the signaling pathways that respond to these signals; or by destroying 'off switches' that prevents excessive growth from these signals (negative feedback).
 In addition, cell division in normal, non-cancerous cells is tightly controlled.
 In cancer cells, these processes are deregulated because the proteins that control them are altered, leading to increased growth and cell division within the tumor.